-Assistant Professor of Regional Planning
+Associate Professor of Regional Planning

 Professionally, he was a municipal planner for the California cities of Glendora and Hawaiian Gardens, a planning intern for the City of Pomona, and a graduate management intern for the City of Pasadena.